cvanlaw/chrisvanlaw.com/src/resume.md

     <span class="job-date">October 2023 - Present</span>
   </div>

-- Led infrastructure buildout for Fanatics Markets (FMX) trading platform, provisioning AWS accounts, EKS clusters, and observability systems
+- Led infrastructure standup for Fanatics Markets (FMX) — provisioned isolated AWS accounts, EKS clusters, and a PrivateLink architecture for private cross-platform API connectivity; delivered ahead of schedule
-- Rewrote RDS snapshot system from Python to Go, reducing memory usage from multiple gigabytes to under 100MB
+- Built AI-powered capabilities into the platform Slack bot using AWS Bedrock and the Strands Agent SDK — automated Terraform PR review, intelligent support routing, and full Datadog observability of AI systems; advanced to semi-finals at the Fanatics AI League at AWS re:Invent
-- Took ownership of Datadog vendor relationship, coordinating product meetings and implementing cost transparency reporting
+- Established automated cloud cost transparency reporting in Datadog, surfacing AWS and Datadog spend trends to engineering teams weekly; laid the foundation for the organization's FinOps practice
-- Implemented AI-powered platform tooling using AWS Bedrock for automated PR review and intelligent support request routing
+- Responded to a root account MFA finding across 100+ AWS accounts by implementing Service Control Policies in an IaC-managed account — protecting all current and future accounts at zero ongoing operational cost
-- Advanced to AWS re:Invent semi-finals in Fanatics AI League competition, developing a responsible gaming AI assistant
+- Designed and implemented the RDS snapshot export system in Python to meet a regulatory requirement, then rewrote it in Go — reducing memory usage from multiple gigabytes to under 100MB
 </div>

 <div class="job" markdown="1">